+Hi Everyone, I hope I find you all well this week.
 So we all have our favorite symbol when it comes to Celtic jewelry.
 Maybe yours is the Trinity Knot, the Tree of Life or the much loved Celtic cross.
-Another one of mine has to be the much loved Claddagh which has a much more recent history.
+Another one of mine has to be the much-loved Claddagh which has a much more recent history.

 Lulu’s Top Celtic Jewelry Picks

 Many stories and myths surround the origins of the Celtic cross design.
-My favorite story centers around St Patrick.
+My favourite story centres around St. Patrick.
 On seeing a pagan standing stone imprinted with a circle which represented the moon goddess, he blessed the stone with a Latin cross.
 As a result, the first Celtic cross came into being.

-The ancient Tree of Life symbol is found in many ancient cultures the world over, due to it’s universal message.
+The ancient Tree of Life symbol is found in many ancient cultures the world over, due to its universal message.
 The branches reach for the sky while the roots reach down into the ground.
-A representation of the link between heaven and earth, mind and body and the never ending cycle of life.
-Handcrafted in Dublin with a single green stone at it’s center.
+A representation of the link between heaven and earth, mind and body and the never-ending cycle of life.
+T

 4. Connemara Marble Celtic Tara Brooch

+So now it’s time for another 5 star favorite.
 This stunning Celtic pin draws inspiration from one of Ireland’s iconic treasures, the Tara Brooch.
-Discovered in the 19th century and dating back to 700 AD, it is a stunning example of early Celtic art.
-Another reason to love this stand out Irish brooch are the stunning Connemara Marble accents.
+Dating back to 700 AD, it is a stunning example of early Celtic art.
+Another reason to love this stand out Irish brooch is the stunning Connemara Marble accents.

 Slán go fóill!